Sorc96/time_streamer/README.md

 end
 ```

+The two available adapters are `TimeStreamer::Adapters::Audited` and `TimeStreamer::Adapters::PaperTrail`.

 Ignore associations that should not be displayed.
 For example, the association containing the versions (`audits` for Audited and `versions` for PaperTrail) should probably be ignored.

 To ignore associations for specific models, set the `ignored_associations` hash.

-*IMPORTANT*: The associations have to be given as strings.
+*IMPORTANT*: The associations have to be given as strings, not symbols!
 ```ruby
 TimeStreamer.configure do |config|
   config.global_ignored_associations = ['audits']